IA5010 - Indigenous Research Ethics

 medium and reading materials.
 Therefore it is essential that students have access

-- describe, analyse and critique the ethical issues central and pertinent to Aboriginal
+- Critically analyse the ethical issues central and pertinent to Aboriginal and Torres

-and Torres Strait Islander research from historical and contemporary perspectives.
+Strait Islander research from historical and contemporary perspectives;

 Study Period 1